 data you can analyse

 I find it educational to look at results collected by others.
 This is the page from which you can download the results of our experiments using sensors.
-They are real, often messy, results, and collected over the years but in many cases they offer good material for discussion.
-There are a few gems below.
+Real results are often messy, but these all offer good material for discussion and a few gems.

 - You could show a graph image (eg in Powerpoint)